sisterai/estate-assistant-system/README.md

 ---

-Thank you for checking out **EstateWise**!
-We hope you find it useful in your real estate journey.
-If you have any questions or feedback, feel free to reach out or contribute to the project. 🏡🚀
+Thank you for exploring **EstateWise**!
+We hope you find it valuable in your real estate journey.
+If you have any questions or feedback, please don't hesitate to reach out or contribute to the project. 🏡🚀

 [🔗 Visit the Live App](https://estatewise.vercel.app)